-The term self-inflicted violence (SIV) is defined as the intentional harm of one’s own body without conscious suicidal intent.
-Examples of SIV include hitting, cutting, burning, picking, and pulling out hair.
-SIV typically begins in adolescence and becomes more frequent in the early twenties.
+The term self-harm is defined as the intentional harm of one’s own body without conscious suicidal intent.
+Examples of self-harm include hitting, cutting, burning, picking, and pulling out hair.
+Self harming behaviors typically begins in adolescence and becomes more frequent in the early twenties.
 It often decreases or disappears in the thirties.

-Although it may seem odd, SIV is actually used as a way to temporarily feel better.
-SIV helps some people feel better by giving them a way to physically express and release their tension and emotional pain.
-SIV may produce chemical changes in the body that makes one feel happier or more relaxed.
-Persons who have been abused often feel like they are “bad”, and SIV is a way to punish themselves.
+Although it may seem odd, self-harm is actually used as a way to temporarily feel better. it helps some people feel better by giving them a way to physically express and release their tension and emotional pain. it may produce chemical changes in the body that makes one feel happier or more relaxed.
+Persons who have been abused often feel like they are “bad”, and it is a way to punish themselves.
 Some people say that they feel numb, unable to feel or experience anything and SIV is used as an attempt to feel something in their lives.

 These Sites have been reviewed for content, if they are not particularly helpful or you have any additional questions, let us know!